412b/akka/akka-docs/rst/scala/stream/stages-overview.rst

 These stages can transform the rate of incoming elements since there are stages that emit multiple elements for a single input (e.g. `mapConcat') or consume multiple elements before emitting one output (e.g. ``filter``).
 However, these rate transformations are data-driven, i.e. it is the incoming elements that define how the rate is affected.
-This is in contrast with :ref:`detached-stages-overview` which can change their processing behavior depending on being backpressured by downstream or not.
+This is in contrast with :ref:`detached-stages-overview_scala` which can change their processing behavior depending on being backpressured by downstream or not.

 map